AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 The Hooks transform allows you to invoke a composable [local or remote](#local-vs-remote-functions) function on a targeted node.

+Some use cases for the `HooksTransform` include:

+-  Authenticating a user before all operations

+-  Publish events once all operations are executed

+-  Checking for `storeCode` in headers before executing `availableStores` query (Adobe Commerce)

+-  Creating a cart in a 3rd-party store when calling the `Create Cart` Mutation (Adobe Commerce)

 <InlineAlert variant="info" slots="text"/>

 Hooks cannot be used to modify the request or the response.